 - · Every falling edge

 - · Every rising edge

-- · Every fourth rising edge
+- Every 4th rising edge

 - Every 16th rising edge

-The event is selected by the mode select bits, CCPxM<3:0> (CCPxCON register<3:0>).
-When a capture is made, the interrupt request flag bit, CCPxIF, is set (see Table 19-2).
-The flag must be cleared by software.
-If another capture occurs before the value in the CCPRxH/L register pair is read, the old captured value is overwritten by the new captured value.
+The event is selected by the mode select bits, CCPxM<3:0>, of the CCPxCON register.
+When a capture is made, the interrupt request flag bit, CCPxIF, is set; it must be cleared by software.
+If another capture occurs before the value in register CCPRx is read, the old captured value is overwritten by the new captured value.